KeithSloan/MQTT_LPS331AP_Client/README.md

 # MQTT_LPS331AP_Client
-MQTT Client for LPS331AP sensor as in MikroElectrinika Pressure Click
+MQTT Client for LPS331AP sensor as in MikroElectronika Pressure Click